axekar/Demodigi/Pedagogics/README.md

 `coin_tossing.py`: A module that demonstrated the difference between Bayesian and frequentist hypothesis testing, using the example of determining whether a coin is weighted

+`CT_illustration_script.py`: A script that uses the `coin_tossing` module to generate the plots used in the internal _Demokratisk Digitalisering_ document `Bayesiansk och frekventistisk slantsingling`.

 `differences.py`: A module demonstrating the idea behind looking at the difference between two distributions that describe the effectiveness of two interventions

 `D_illustration_script.py`: A script that uses the `differences` module to generate the plots used in the internal _Demokratisk Digitalisering_ document `Statistisk analys